 In addition to getting a flu shot, did you know that older adults are at greatest risk of serious illness and death from pneumonia?
 Southeast Idaho has some of the highest hospitalizations in Idaho due to pneumonia and we also have some of the lowest vaccination rates.
 With your help we can change this!
 Two kinds of vaccines help prevent pneumococcal disease.
 We are asking you to join us in the fight against pneumonia starting today!
 The CDC recommends vaccination for adults 65 and older to help prevent pneumococcal pneumonia.
 Talk to your primary care doctor to get your recommended vaccines and reduce your risk!

 Flu Shots are Now Available!

-All Bingham Memorial’s physician offices have received flu shots.
-They are covered with most insurance plans or available for $20.00 without insurance.
+Flu vaccines are covered with most insurance plans or are available for $20.00 without insurance.
 For more information and flu shot locations, please call (208) 785-4100 or click here.